Ruuucker/Ruuucker.github.io/_posts/articles/2019-07-24-Android USB reverse tethering.md

 This will make applications see your Internet connection via USB as 3G!

 USB tethering settings on Android will be reverted automatically when you unplug USB cable.
 To revert back settings on PC, uncheck "Allow other network users to connect through..." on Windows, "Internet sharing" on Mac, change from "Shared to other computers" back to "Automatically (DHCP)", or simply delete USB connection from NetworkManager on Linux.

+# Simplified instructions (Mac OSX):

+   Mac: Install HorNDIS package.
+As of 16 Dec 2014, the most up-to-date HoRNDIS package is HoRNDIS-rel7.pkg
+   Device: Turn on USB tethering under Settings > More Settings > Tethering and portable hotspot > USB tethering Plug in USB from device to computer.
+   Mac: Connect device under System Preferences > Network > SAMSUNG_Android #
+   Mac: Add Internet Sharing under System Preferences > Sharing > Service > Internet Sharing
+   Device: Root your device
+   Device: "netcfg rndis0 dhcp"
+   Device: "netcfg" to see the ip address of rndis0
+   Mac: "ifconfig" to see the ip address of your computer; use this ip address as mc_creator's url input